TechnoKaa/js_projects/README.md

-My first javascript projects - published on github.
+A few of my initial JavaScript projects - published on GitHub.